Table of Contents

 Objective

-The objective of the research was to assess the efficacy of low-level light therapy (LLLT) for the treatment of chalazia that had not responded to prior treatment, such as medication or surgery.
+The objective of the research was to assess the efficacy of low level light therapy (LLLT) for the treatment of chalazia that had not responded to prior treatments, such as medication or surgery [5].

 Results

-The research examined 26 eyes of 22 patients with chalazia that were not responsive to conventional treatments.
-Within a month after a single session of 15-minute LLLT combined with usual medication, 46% of the eyes (12 of 26) had complete resolution of the chalazion.
-In those treated with a second course of LLLT, 92% of the eyes (24 of 26) experienced chalazion disappearance.
-Two eyes (8%) only needed surgery to have the chalazion removed.
+The research examined 26 eyes of 22 patients with chalazia unresponsive to conventional treatments.
+Within a month after a single 15 minute LLLT session combined with usual medication, 46% of the eyes (12 of 26) had complete resolution.
+In those who received a second course of LLLT, 92% of the eyes (24 of 26) experienced chalazion disappearance.
+Only two eyes (8%) ultimately required surgery.

 Conclusion

-Low-level laser or light therapy (LLLT) proved to be very effective in curing recurrent chalazia in patients for whom other treatments like medicines or surgery had not worked, drastically lowering the requirement for surgery to remove it.
+Low level light therapy proved to be highly effective in treating recurrent chalazia in patients for whom other treatments had failed, drastically lowering the need for surgical intervention.

 Study 2: Low-Level Light Therapy (LLLT) and Intense Pulsed Light (IPL) as Effective Non-Invasive Treatments for Meibomian Gland Dysfunction and Chalazia